oddlyzen/taggregator/README.md

 ## Copyright

-Copyright © 2011 BitPimpin' LLC.
+Copyright © 2011-2013 Mark Coates.
 See LICENSE.txt for further details.